ssst0n3/yafu_docker/README.md

 ## related project

-There are some other images for yafu, but those images seem missing some dependency or only provide 1.34 version yafu.
+There are some other images for yafu, but those seem missing some dependencies or only provide 1.34 version.

 Yes, the yafu 2.0 has been already released.
 You can see [here](https://github.com/bbuhrow/yafu/blob/master/include/yafu.h#L25) to get the current version of yafu.